 FunnelProfit’s Founder and CEO Lawrence Klamecki interviews expert author, podcaster and digital marketer Andrew S. Kaplan.
-In Part 2 Andrew discusses how to partner with a copywriter effectively, getting knowledge content out of the heads of your executive team, and the vital importance of open sharing as part of an effective authority marketing strategy.
+In Part 2 Andrew discusses how to partner with a copywriter effectively, getting knowledge content out of the heads of your executive team, and the vital importance of open sharing as part of an effective authority content marketing strategy.

 Authority Marketing Strategy for B2B Executives

-Lawrence: Looking at our business from a B2B sales and marketing standpoint, it’s not normal for, let’s say, a senior sales executive or even a CEO of a tech company to have an effective authority marketing strategy in place.
+Lawrence: Looking at our business from a B2B marketing standpoint, it’s not normal for, let’s say, a senior sales executive or even a CEO of a tech company to have an effective authority marketing strategy in place.

 They know enterprise software, the product and the features and executing a value selling approach.
 But you would you very rarely find them blogging about their area of expertise, about their market, and all these different options.